bkacjios/lua-mumble/README.md

 -- User list can be a table of users or varargs mumble.client:sendPluginData(String dataID, String plugindata, [Table {mumble.user ..}, mumble.user ..])

--- Transmit a raw, encoded, opus packet
+-- Transmit a raw, encoded, opus packet.
+-- Set speaking to false at the end of a stream.
+-- This should only be used if you don't plan on using mumble.client:openAudio() or mumble.client:createAudioBuffer(), -- since this will directly conflict with the internal output of this module.
--- Set speaking to false at the end of a stream mumble.client:transmit(Number codec, String encoded_audio_packet, Boolean speaking = true)
+-- When audio data is streamed, it can trigger the following hooks: OnUserStartSpeaking, OnUserSpeak, OnUserStopSpeaking mumble.client:transmit(Number codec, String encoded_audio_packet, Boolean speaking = true)

 -- Open an audio file as an audio stream
 -- If audiostream = nil, it will pass along an error string as to why it couldn't open the file mumble.audiostream audiostream, [ String error ] = mumble.client:openAudio(String audio file path, Number volume = 1.0)

--- Gets a buffer that you can write raw 32bit, float, PCM data that will be output by the client as soon as it can.
+-- Creates a buffer that you can write raw 48000hz, 32bit float, stereo PCM data that will be output by the client as soon as it can.
--- You can write to this buffer whenever you want, allowing you to queue up data preemptively.
+-- Creating multiple buffers will result in each buffer being mixed together during transmission, for simultaneous audio streaming.
--- You should only ever use buffer:writeFloat(), but the other buffer methods are always available for whatever reason. mumble.buffer audiostreambuffer = mumble.client:getAudioStreamBuffer()
+-- You should only ever use buffer:writeFloat(), but the other buffer methods are always available for whatever reason.
+-- When audio data is streamed, it can trigger the following hooks: OnUserStartSpeaking, OnUserSpeak, OnUserStopSpeaking mumble.buffer buffer = mumble.client:createAudioBuffer()

 -- Gets a table of all currently playing audio streams Table audiostreams = mumble.client:getAudioStreams()